barakmaron/namram/README.md

 # Namaram Ltd Online site
 Namram is a plant rental company with a department specializing in concrete drilling and sawing.
 This project is a corporate website with a custom-built plant rental CMS built to meet Namram's specific needs. https://www.namram.co.il
+<br>This site is in its final debuging and testing satages
 ## Key Features
 - Responsive design for optimal viewing on all devices.
 - Add and manage rental and sale products.